Japan joins U.S.-Philippine humanitarian drills amid China sea dispute

 Williams said humanitarian assistance and disaster relief operations were “a great avenue towards increasing maritime stability and security in this region”, part of Washington’s rebalance to Asia policy.

 China hit back on Monday at U.S. criticism that it restricts navigation and overflights in the South China Sea.
-U.S. Secretary of State John Kerry also said China’s construction of facilities on man-made islands for “military purposes” was raising tension and risked “militarisation” by other claimant states.
-(Reporting By Manuel Mogato: Editing By Nick Macfie)
+U.S. Secretary of State John Kerry also said China’s construction of facilities on man-made islands for “military purposes” was raising tension and risked “militarization” by other claimant states.